 I am going to provide an overview of the life of a personal injury case that we typically handle at Goldberg Finnegan, LLC.
-First of all, we handle all types of accident cases --car crashes, premises liability cases, slip and fall cases, medical malpractice cases, social security disability cases and workman's compensation cases.
+First of all, our Silver Spring injury lawyers handle all types of accident cases - car crashes, premises liability cases, slip and fall cases, medical malpractice cases, social security disability cases and workman's compensation cases.
 Basically if someone is injured we will try to help them (but we do not take all cases).

 1. Date of Accident: When someone is injured in an accident, it is important to get prompt high quality medical care.
 One option is to go to the emergency room.
 Another option is to get an appointment with a doctor or chiropractor within a couple of days of the accident.
 The longer you wait to obtain medical care after the accident, the better the insurance company's argument will be that you were not injured as a result of the accident.
 (How many times have I heard an adjuster say "If your client was really hurt he would have sought medical treatment the same day or the next day.")
-A problem we often see is that people choose not to go to the hospital and instead schedule an appointment with the health insurance provided primary care doctors --unfortunately sometimes clients have to wait up to a month for this initial appointment.
+A problem we often see is that people choose not to go to the hospital and instead schedule an appointment with the health insurance provided primary care doctors - unfortunately sometimes clients have to wait up to a month for this initial appointment.
 This kind of delay in treatment can ruin an otherwise good case.

 2. Gathering Evidence: If possible, you should take photos of the accident scene and if it is a car accident, get photos of the damage to both vehicles.
 If there are witnesses, get their names and numbers.
 Also, if there are skid marks, photograph them.
 Maryland accident victims should not count on the police to do a complete and accurate investigation.
 We have found that police reports are -way too often-wrong, incomplete and full of errors (rarely do they list all of the witnesses.)
 Once you hire a law firm such as Goldberg Finnegan, the lawyer will likely take on the task of gathering evidence to establish liability against whoever was at fault for the accident.
 The law firm hired typically advances the cost of this investigation, and would be reimbursed when the case concludes if the case is successful (every firm is different in this regard).
 I believe that it is really important to hire a lawyer as soon as possible after an accident.
 Trust me--in any significant case involving serious injuries--the insurance companies are engaging lawyers of their own and investigators of their own in order to minimize your chance of bringing a successful personal injury claim.

 3. Medical Treatment: Every case is different.
 In order to maximize your chance of having a successful personal injury case, you should follow your doctor's instructions.
 If you are sent to physical therapy be sure to attend your appointments.
 If you are sent for an MRI, be sure to get the MRI.
 If the insurance company sees that a claimant is not following medical advice, it will use that as a reason to make a low settlement offer.
 In my opinion, the key to having a good personal injury case is two-fold: (i) you need to get excellent medical care so that you can get better quickly; and (ii) you need to have your medical care documented properly in a way that insurance companies (and defense lawyers) understand.
 There are many good doctors out there who do a very poor job of documenting injury cases.
 It is important to have the proper diagnostic codes in the bills/reports.
 A good personal injury lawyer will know which doctors provide good medical care and also know how to properly treat accident related injuries.
 It is important that you do not over-treat.

 4. Demand/Settlement Negotiations: Once you are done treating for your injuries, the lawyer will put together a demand package to send to the liability insurance carrier (In Maryland this would typically be State Farm, Allstate, MAIF, GEICO, Travelers).
 Once the insurance company has the demand package, the ball is basically in their court.
 It takes anywhere from 2 weeks to several months in order for an insurance company to review and demand package and make a settlement offer.
 A lawyer can be very helpful in this negotiation stage and, in my opinion, can get the insurance company to basically its highest offer that it is willing to go to pre-suit.
 If there is additional medical treatment after a demand package is sent it's important to supplement the demand package.